6 Recs to Get the Best Admissions Recommendation Letter

 1) Pick teachers from your junior year

-College admissions officers are really looking for rec letters that are more recent.
+College admissions officers are looking for rec letters that are more recent.
 This means that students should focus on teachers they had during junior year.
 Senior year can work too, but remember that you might not have enough time to get to know your teacher (this can be especially tricky if you intend to apply anywhere Early Decision or Early Action).

 2) Focus on teachers that know you really well